SDSU Student Grievance Committee Procedures

 4.0 Proper Notification of Parties to a Grievance

-4.1 All parties to a grievance shall be notified by telephone or campus mail under
+4.1 All parties to a grievance shall be notified by telephone, campus mail or email

 4.2 Current students, if non-responsive, shall be properly notified by a registered letter, return receipt requested.

 4.3 Current respondents, if non-responsive, shall be properly notified by sealed letter delivered to, and signed for, by the secretary of the unit of which the respondent is a member on campus.

 4.4 Any party not a current member of the campus community shall be properly notified by a registered letter, return receipt requested. [up to top]

 5.1 If the student requests arbitration, the President or the President’s designee shall appoint an arbitrator to hear the allegations of the grievance.

 5.1.1 The arbitrator shall be a current or former full-time employee of the University.

 5.1.2 A list of arbitrators shall be maintained by the President or the President’s designee.

 5.1.3 Both the student and the respondent(s) shall agree on the arbitrator, within fifteen (15) calendar days of the appointment of the arbitrator by the President or the President’s designee.
 If the parties to the arbitration are unable to agree, the President or the President’s designee has the final decision on the appointment of the arbitrator.